proycon/foliapy/docs/source/folia.rst

 Corrections are one of the most complex annotation types in FoLiA.
-Corrections can be applied not just over text, but over any type of structure annotation, token annotation or span annotation.
+Corrections can be applied not just over text, but over any type of structure annotation, inline annotation or span annotation.
 Corrections explicitly preserve the original, and recursively so if corrections are done over other corrections.

 Despite their complexity, the library treats correction transparently.
 Whenever